Yellow Drips on Bathroom Walls? Here’s What Causes Them and How to Fix Them

 Dry Surfaces After Showering

-Wiping down walls or tiles with a squeegee or towel can dramatically reduce residue buildup.
+Wiping down walls or tiles with a towel or squeegee can dramatically reduce residue buildup.

 Clean Bathroom Walls Regularly